 Oobukucha (大福茶)

 Taste and flavor: It’s been consumed in the Japanese New Year in the Kansai region since the Heian period (794-1185).
-It’s considered that a holy priest Kuya originated it with giving tea to the people at the time of an epidemic of plague in 951 (Tenryaku 5).
-It’s called Kofukucha as well since Emperor Murakami also consumed and considered to be auspicious tea.
+It’s considered that a holy priest, Kuya, originated it by giving tea to the people during an epidemic of plague in 951 (Tenryaku 5).
+It’s also called Kofukucha since Emperor Murakami also consumed and considered it auspicious tea.

 Best Time to Drink?

 For a celebration time!
 At a party or any gathering, everyone can enjoy this auspicious tea.
-Or any time you want to perk yourself up by having this joyful tea.
+Or any time you want to perk yourself up by having this joyfu

 Benifuki (紅富貴)

-Well, it’s not actually in the category of Japanese green tea, but it is one of the types of Japanese black teas.
-It has some unique benefits so let us introduce it to you here.
+Well, it’s not actually in the category of Japanese green tea, but it is one of the types of Japanese black tea.
+It has some unique benefits, so let us introduce it here.

 Nutrient:

-Taste and flavor: It’s one of the most popular teas at the moment.
-It contains “methylation catechin” that is said to be effective in one from having an allergic reaction and preventing from accumulating fat.
+Taste and flavor: It’s one of the most popular teas.
+It contains “methylation catechin,” which is said to be effective in preventing one from having an allergic reaction and preventing from accumulating fat.

-Have you found any type of Japanese green tea that you may wanna give it a try?
-If you already have your favorites, please let us know in the comment!
-For those who happen to be in Tokyo, this article would help you to spot excellent Japanese tea stores.
+Have you found any Japanese green tea that you may want to try?
+If you already have favorites, please let us know in the comments!
+For those who happen to be in Tokyo, this article will help you to find excellent Japanese tea stores.

 13 Authentic Japanese Tea Stores in Tokyo